jedcn/getting-started-with-slate/README.md

 If you have multiple monitors, you will be able to use a key press to make the current window appear on any monitor.

-### Manage The Currently Active Window
+### Manage The Currently Active Window (Application)

-You will be able to jump between windows with a key press in a fashion similar to (but faster and less error prone ) than using the COMMAND-TAB mechanism.
+You will be able to jump between applications (windows) with a key press in a fashion similar to (but faster and less error prone ) than using the COMMAND-TAB mechanism.

 ### How Will This Work?